afonzeca/arun/README.md

 You can use your options whenever you want (behind, in the middle or the end of DOMAIN:ACTION).

-Command like these are all valid:
+Commands like these are all valid:

 ```
 .\bosun table:create bills id1 db2 -i --pk="id" --create-fks -u="root"